mario-baptista/cogsi2526-1211265-1250525-1250204/CA5/README.md

 Both approaches were implemented for both demo projects to compare the methodologies in practice.

 **Key Differences**: Version 1 Dockerfiles include the full source and build process, resulting in larger images with build dependencies.
 Version 2 Dockerfiles are simpler, copying only the final JAR, leading to smaller, faster images.
-The basic_demo uses classpath execution, while transformation uses executable JARs.